Adding Barcodes to a Database

 Use your device to add barcode values to your database using a Database Builder service type.
 The Database Builder service enables the remote creation and editing of asset and ID databases.

-- Step 5: Change entry status to ‘Valid’.
+- Fifth, change entry status to ‘Valid’.